 USL League Two

-The Ocean City Nor'easters currently compete in the Premier Development League (PDL), which runs from May through August.
-The PDL is a development league operated by United Soccer Leagues (USL).
+The Ocean City Nor'easters currently compete in USL League Two (previously the Premier Development League), which runs from May through August.
+USL League Two is a development league operated by United Soccer Leagues (USL).
 It is currently considered the top-level men's amateur soccer competition in the United States, although it has no official designation as such from US Soccer.
-The league has 65+ clubs from the United States and Canada competing in four conferences, split into ten regional divisions.
-The Premier Development League is considered to be the fourth tier of competition in the United States, behind Major League Soccer, the North American Soccer League (NASL) and the United Soccer League.
+The league has 70+ clubs from the United States and Canada competing in four conferences, split into ten regional divisions.
+USL League Two is considered to be the fourth tier of competition in the United States, behind Major League Soccer, the USL Championship, and USL League One.

 After being founded in 1996, the club debuted in the 1997 season under the name the South Jersey Barons as a professional team in the D-3 Pro League.
 In 2003, the Barons moved to the PDL and in 2004 they became only the fifth team ever to go through the regular season with an unbeaten record (14-0-4).
 In 2005, the South Jersey Barons were taken over by local businessmen Russ McPaul and Giancarlo Granese.
 Their first act as new owners was to move the Barons to Ocean City, New Jersey and rename the team the Ocean City Barons.
 The club moved into its new home at Carey Stadium on the Boardwalk between 5th and 6th streets.